 Click "Services" at the top of the screen, and type "Lambda" in the search box.
 You can also find Lambda in the list of services.
 It is in the "Compute" section.

 Check your AWS region.
-AWS Lambda only works with the Alexa Skills Kit in two regions: US East (N. Virginia) and EU (Ireland).
+AWS Lambda only works with the Alexa Skills Kit in these regions: US East (N. Virginia), US West (Oregon), Asia Pacific (Tokyo) and EU (Ireland).
 Make sure you choose the region closest to your customers.

-Click the "Create a Lambda function" button.
+Click the orange "Create function" button.
 It should be near the top of your screen.
 (If you don't see this button, it is because you haven't created a Lambda function before.
 Click the blue "Get Started" button near the center of your screen.)